python-telegram-bot/python-telegram-bot/docs/source/stability_policy.rst

 ~~~~~~~~~~~~~~~~~~~~

 Before a feature is in a release, i.e. the feature was merged into the ``master`` branch but not released yet, it is not covered by this policy and may change.
-Pre-Release marked as alpha, beta or release candidate are not covered by this policy either.
+Pre-releases marked as alpha, beta or release candidate are not covered by this policy either.

 Security
 ~~~~~~~~